Why I Support Voluntary Assisted Dying

 VAD Limitations and Possible Future Legislation – The Problem of Dementia

 Any discussion about VAD quickly turns to the problem of dementia.
 Existing legislation, enacted in Australia and in most places around the world, has a primary requirement for the diagnosis of a terminal illness to be made before this option can be considered and a secondary requirement that the applicant has, and maintains, capacity.
-The grim statistics about dementia say that it affects one person in three over the age of 90 and it is now the leading cause for women.
+The grim statistics about dementia say that it affects one person in three over the age of 90.
 Of course, it can occur much earlier and most of us know of the thousands of elderly living in a vegetative state or worse in our nursing homes.

 There is also an issue if a person who would otherwise qualify for VAD, loses capacity for some reason or other during their terminal illness that, under current legislation, prevents them giving consent to the process in the manner required.
 Statistics and experience suggest that this could be as many as 50% of those who have elected a VAD pathway.